 **For our Southwest weekend, hotel rooms will be offered on the night on Thursday, September 10 due to travel distance.
 No official sessions will take place on Thursday.

 Tuition and Financial Assistance

-Tuition for the 2018 PLP is $2,750.
+Tuition for the 2020 PLP is $3,450.
 Participants can apply for financial aid.
-Requests for financial aid will be reviewed by members on the Sorensen Statewide Advisory Board after applicants have been accepted to the program.
-In 2017, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
+Requests for financial aid will be reviewed by representatives of our parent organization, The Weldon Cooper Center for Public Service, after applicants have been accepted to the program.
+In 2019, we met 100% of demonstrated financial need through a combination of grants, scholarships, and financial aid.
 No individual has ever been denied participation in a Sorensen program because of inability to pay the tuition cost.
 Participants are responsible for their own travel expenses, but unless otherwise stated all food and lodging costs are covered by the tuition.
 More information about how to apply for financial aid is available on our Financial Aid page.
-Financial aid applications must be submitted by Friday, November 17th to be considered.
+Financial aid applications must be submitted by Monday, December 2nd to be considered.

 If you have any questions about the PLP or your application, contact Lauren Gilbert.